Cheers to 31 days towards a healthier, happier you.

 Ah, Dry January is finally upon us!
-It’s a month many of us sort of look forward to but also sort of dread: when we commit to staying off the booze for 31 days.
-Dry January ends up on the ultimate high note (accomplishing it feels great mentally and physically!), but getting through it has its highs and lows, like any lifestyle revamp does.
-Here's 4 ways to feel your best throughout the inevitable rollercoaster:
+It’s a month many of us sort of look forward to, but also sort of dread: when we commit to staying off the booze for 31 days.
+Dry January ends up on the ultimate high note, as accomplishing it feels great mentally and physically!
+But getting through it has its highs and lows, like any lifestyle revamp does.
+Here are four ways to feel your best throughout the inevitable rollercoaster:

 Sleep is another big issue that trips people up, because so often substances can become a part of our come-down/relaxation routines for the night.
-Focus on getting rest and relaxation, and not stressing out if you fall asleep as usual or not.
-Your body will adjust and get you back to sleeping like a baby sans substances in a shorter time than you might expect, and you'll get higher quality sleep too.
+Focus on getting rest and relaxation, and not stressing about whether you fall asleep as usual or not.
+Your body will adjust and get you back to sleeping like a baby sans substances in a shorter time than you might expect.
+You’ll get a higher quality of sleep, too.

 We’re all about treats and celebrations at Workit, and with good reason.
 Part of setting yourself up to succeed is making sure you put in place treats for yourself.
 There is a big juicy treasure box of pleasures for you out there to enjoy sober.
 Some are simple, like naps and Netflix and sunshine and music.
 Some are intellectual, like reading a good book or visiting an art museum.
 And some are social, like finally being able to have a deep conversation with a partner and remembering it clearly the next day, or spending time with your kids without worrying about making a tipsy, poor example out of yourself.
 Whatever you find rewarding or pleasurable, now is the month to make time for it!

 Same goes for celebrating yourself.
 ‘Tis the time to give some praise to numero uno.
 Try writing down 10 things you’re proud of doing in the last year, or 10 things you love about yourself.
 You’ve made a goal and are going for it.
 Bravo!